W-E-Robinson/nvim/README.md

-Largely inspired by Primeagen's nvim setup video
+# Inspired by ThePrimeagen's video and [repo](https://github.com/ThePrimeagen/init.lua)
+## with some personal changes